 - MME has a robust software development lifecycle with security and privacy being core components.

-- All developers are trained to follow secure development rules to avoid all potential security breaches such as SQL injection, Cross Site Scripting, access violation and other.
+- All developers are trained to follow secure development rules to avoid all potential security breaches such as SQL injection, Cross Site Scripting, access violation and other threats.
 Security training is repeated regularly.

 - Source code is reviewed by a dedicated Security Engineer before being push to production.